-“Obtaining a master’s degree while working full-time that would further my career was something I wasn’t sure even existed until I found the MBS program,” says Master of Biological Sciences alumna Jenna Palkovich.
+“Obtaining a master’s degree that would further my career, while working full-time, was something I wasn’t sure even existed until I found the MBS program,” says Master of Biological Sciences alumna Jenna Palkovich.

 “At the time, I felt that my (undergraduate) biology degree was not setting me apart from other peers in my field, and career development was important to me.”